-- As of the date of this report, there are 19 active FPPC-related bills. - Staff is continuing to reach out to and work with potential authors, other members, interested parties, and stakeholders, and to seek bipartisan support on Commission legislation.
+- As of the date of this report, there are 21 active FPPC-related bills. - Staff is continuing to reach out to and work with members, interested parties, and stakeholders, and to seek bipartisan support on Commission legislation.

 2. Upcoming Legislative Deadlines